 How to repair thinning grass, patches and holes in your lawn

-When your lawn patches appear, it's time to apply some fresh grass seed to rescue it.
-You can repair the thinning sections of your lawn showing wear and tear by overseeding.
-To get the best results, carry out overseeding between April – September.
-These months are the best time to repair thinning grass.
+When your lawn patches appear, it’s time to apply some fresh grass seed to rescue it – this process is known as overseeding.
+This is when you add grass seed to an already established lawn to thicken thinning areas and repair areas showing clear signs of wear and tear.
+To get the best results, we recommend you carry out overseeding between April – September.

 Follow these easy steps to overseed patches: